Three-point correlation functions in the $\mathfrak{sl}_3$ Toda theory I: Reflection coefficients: Asymptotic expansions: class one Whittaker functions, Gaussian Multiplicative Chaos measures and Toda Vertex Operators

-where the $\sqrt 2$ terms come from the fact that the simple roots are not normalized.
+where the $\sqrt 2$ terms come from the fact that the simple roots are not normalized, and with $\mu_L$ Liouville cosmological constant.
 One of the achievements of the aforementioned article is the evaluation of this reflection coefficient, which is in agreement with predictions from the physics literature.
 Namely~\cite[Theorem 3.5]{KRV_DOZZ} shows that

 for $\alpha-Q\in(-\frac2\gamma,0)$, where $l$ is the special function

 In particular this allows to evaluate the expectation term as

 for $\nu\in(-\frac{2}{\gamma},0)$ and $\gamma\in(0,2)$.